By Kat Sommers•

 But home renovations make the biggest difference to the planet and your pocket.
 The following ideas may be costly upfront, but they make up for it in the long run.

 You may be eligible for funding from The Energy Company Obligation (ECO) scheme to make your home more energy efficient.
-The Green Homes Grant is a new government initiative that may be able to help with the cost of energy-saving home improvements, too.
+The Green Homes Grant is a government initiative that could contribute up to £5000 towards the cost of energy-saving home improvements, too.

 Insulation is essentially your home’s winter coat.
 And as anyone who’s ever left the house wearing a thin jacket in January knows, it’s worth investing in a really good one.